ibexa/documentation-developer/docs/search/criteria_reference/shipment_logicalor_criterion.md

 # Shipment LogicalOr Criterion

-The `LogicalOrCriterion` Search Criterion matches shipments if at least one of the provided Criteria matches.
+The `LogicalOr` Search Criterion matches shipments if at least one of the provided Criteria matches.

 ## Arguments